nelreina/node-utils/README.md

 Library of handy Utils scripts for NodeJS / Most common use in my projects

+This package contains:

+* unirest
+* sqllize - some handy sequelize utility functions

 ## Unirest

 An abstraction of unirest module and promisify.